ritterim/rimdev-blog/_posts/2019-10-07-artifact-conference-reflection.md

 [Dave Rupert](https://daverupert.com/) showed us how he utilized a design system to improve the performance of a large clients website.

 - patternize to reduce complexity
-- your website is a manafestation of your organizations problems
+- your website is a manifestation of your organization's problems

 [Brad Frost](https://bradfrost.com/) talked about how design systems and style guides can keep our sanity and align different departments of our team.

-- don't fall into special snowflake snydrome
+- don't fall into special snowflake syndrome
 - create minimum viable artifacts
 - with a good design system you may not need a comp